 Curt Hall is a Senior Consultant with Cutter Consortium’s Data Analytics & Digital Technologies and Business & Enterprise Architecture practices and a member of Arthur D. Little’s AMP open consulting network.
 He has extensive experience as an IT analyst covering technology trends, application development trends, markets, software, and services.
-Mr. Hall's expertise includes artificial intelligence (AI), cognitive systems, machine learning (ML), conversational computing, and advanced analytics.
-He also focuses on the Internet of Things, including platforms, architectures, and use cases; big data platforms and use cases; blockchain for business; and business intelligence (BI), predictive modeling, and other analytic practices.
+He has extensive experience as an IT analyst covering technology and application development trends, markets, software, and services.
+Mr. Hall's expertise includes artificial intelligence (AI), machine learning (ML), intelligent process automation (IPA), natural language processing (NLP) and conversational computing, blockchain for business, and customer experience (CX) management He also focuses on the Internet of Things, including platforms, architectures, and use cases; big data platforms and use cases; and business intelligence (BI), predictive modeling, and other analytic practices.
 Mr. Hall’s research also includes mobile and social technologies in the enterprise as well as mobile BI and collaboration.
 He has conducted extensive research on how all these technologies are being applied to develop new advisory, decision support, customer engagement, and other enterprise applications.

 Mr. Hall is a frequent contributor to Cutter’s Data Analytics & Digital Technologies research deliverables as well as Cutter Business Technology Journal.
 He served as Editor of numerous Cutter journals, including Intelligent Software Strategies, Data Management Strategies, and Business Intelligence Advisor.
+His recent studies examining the enterprise adoption of key emerging technologies and practices delivered four series of in-depth, survey-based Cutter Consortium research: “AI & Machine Learning in the Enterprise,” “Blockchain Rising,” “CX Management in the Enterprise,” and “IPA in the Enterprise.
 Mr. Hall also coauthored, with Cutter Senior Consultant Paul Harmon, Intelligent Software Systems Development: An IS Manager’s Guide and contributed to James Martin and James Odell’s Object-Oriented Methods: Pragmatic Considerations.
 His work has appeared in various technical journals and IT publications, including as a contributing author to PricewaterhouseCoopers Technology Forecast Yearbooks.
 Mr. Hall can be reached at email@example.com.